DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability

 Our key use case for generative models is conditional sampling with one or more constraints.
 When conditionally sampling a diffusion model, one can use {\em classifier-based}~\cite{dhariwal2021diffusion} or {\em classifier-free}~\cite{ho2022classifier} guidance.
 Classifier-based guidance uses the gradient of a classifier to bias the sampling of an unconditional diffusion model.
 In contrast, the classifier-free guidance doesn't require another model but assumes knowledge of all conditions at training time.

-We hope to achieve compositional generality, by allowing the model to work on new tasks when given new constraints.
-Namely, we don't assume that we will know all potential condition types when training models but would like to allow new models to be trained afterward and work with the existing models if a new constraint comes up.
-Thus, we opt to use {\em classifier-based} guidance as it allows us to combine the unconditional diffusion model with other new models after it is trained.
+We hope to achieve compositional generality by allowing the model to work on new tasks when given new constraints.
+Namely, we don't assume that all potential constraint types are known when training the models, but would like to compose new constraints directly with the existing models.
+Thus, we opt to use {\em classifier-based} guidance as it allows us to combine the unconditional diffusion model with new classifiers after it is trained.

 For classifier guidance, as shown by Dhariwal \emph{et al.}~\cite{dhariwal2021diffusion}, the denoising procedure can be approximated as